Air Fryer Recipe

 Method

-1. Bring water or stock to a boil in a saucepan.
+1. Bring the water or stock to the boil in a saucepan.

-2. Gradually whisk in polenta, reduce heat to low, and stir continuously for about 20 minutes until thickened.
+2. Gradually whisk in the polenta, reduce the heat to low, and keep stirring for about 20 minutes until it has thickened.

-4. Pour cooked polenta onto a greased baking sheet, spread evenly to 1/2 inch thickness, and refrigerate for 30 minutes until firm.
+4. Pour the cooked polenta onto a greased baking sheet, spread it evenly to 1/2 inch thick, and refrigerate for 30 minutes until firm.

-5. Cut set polenta into bite-sized squares or circles.
+5. Cut the set polenta into bite-sized squares or circles.

-7. Air fry polenta bites for 10-12 minutes until golden brown and crispy.
+7. Air fry the polenta bites for 10-12 minutes until golden brown and crisp.

-8. Add toppings to each polenta bite and return to air fryer for 3-5 minutes until cheese melts and toppings are heated through.
+8. Add the toppings to each polenta bite, then return them to the air fryer for 3-5 minutes until the cheese melts and the toppings are heated through.

 Why this works in an air fryer